How to Create a Winning Project Roadmap: Tips and Tricks for Various Teams

 1. Make sure your roadmap has realistic goals and timeframes.

 Otherwise, it can cause project delays, cost overruns as well as unmet stakeholder expectations.

 2. It is better not to get into details too much.

 A roadmap is an overview, a big picture of the project.
 So please don’t confuse it with a project plan and avoid document overloading.
-Your roadmap should consist of clear and precise information to help make decisions.
+Your roadmap examples should consist of clear and precise information to help make decisions.

 3. Don’t make timeframes too tight.